Dynamic Request Routing

 The fly-prefer-region request header

 Clients accessing Fly.io apps may set the fly-prefer-region header to attempt sending the request directly to a desired target region.
-This is useful for cases where fly-replay isn’t practical, such as large file uploads which can’t be replayed once buffered by the proxy.
+This is useful for cases where fly-replay isn’t practical, such as large file uploads which can’t be replayed once buffered by Fly Proxy.

-If the target region has no healthy instances, the region nearest to the client with healthy instances will field the request.
+If the target region has no healthy Machines, the region nearest to the client with healthy Machines will field the request.

 Example: